 Mayooran completed his Associate Diploma of Electrical Engineering / Computer Engineering in 2001.
 He commenced with Rex in April 2004 and leads a team of Information Technology (IT) professionals responsible for ensuring day-to-day operations of the airline.
-With over 11 years experience and an extensive background in information technology, Mayooran has managed a range of IT projects and initiatives for Rex including the Internet Booking Engine, the Amend Booking Engine and Web check-in.
-Mayooran is a member of the Rex Management Committee.
+With over 11 years experience and an extensive background in information technology, Mayooran has managed a range of IT projects and initiatives for Rex including the Internet Booking Engine, the Amend Booking Engine and Web Checkin.
+Mayooran is a member of the Rex Management Committee and a Director of the Australian Airline Pilot Academy.